iVanPan/Cordova_QQ/README.md

 2. This plugin should be used after the deviceready event has been fired!!!
 3. ~~If cordova version  <5.1.1,when two cordova plugins are modifying “*-Info.plist” CFBundleURLTypes, only the first added plugin is getting the changes applied.so after installing plugin,please check the URLTypes in your Xcode project.You can find this issue [here](https://issues.apache.org/jira/browse/CB-8007)~~ Update:This Bug is fixed in last cordova version(5.1.1)
 4. For Android: make sure your signature is correct !!!
+5. long share URL and large image shoud be avoid.

 ##Demo
 1. install this plugin